openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 example supports the "beaglebone" machine for the "standard" kernel and the "arm" architecture.

-Be aware that a hard link between the ``KTYPE`` variable and a kernel type description file does not exist.
+Be aware that there is no hard link between the ``KTYPE`` variable and a kernel type description file.
 Thus, if you do not have the kernel type defined in your kernel Metadata as it is here, you only need to ensure that the
 :term:`LINUX_KERNEL_TYPE`